warrenp11/social-network-api/README.md

 5. Open Insomnia Core to test API routes

 ## Tests
-Testing restful API calls with Insomnia Core. </br>
-The following tests use a URL beginning  with `localhost:3001/` followed by the corresponding API call </br></br>
+Testing the restful API calls was done with Insomnia Core.
+The following tests use a URL beginning with `localhost:3001/` followed by the corresponding API call. </br></br>

 (You can also view to the walkthrough videos for reference)